joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 			(lazy-seq (when (and (seq c1) (seq c2))
 					(cons (f (first c1) (first c2)) (my-map f (rest c1) (rest c2)))))))

-Given we cannot write arities for all possible numbers of collection, we instead need to write one that can take any number of arguments.
+Given we cannot write arities for all possible numbers of collections, we instead need to write one that can take any number of arguments.

-What we want is to convert the input collections to a single sequence, where the first item is a collection of all the first elements, the second item is a collection of all the second elements, etc. If we have this collection of reordered collections we can just map the result of applying the function to each collection in turn.
-We can create a single collection by adding the first collection, `c1`, to the other collections, `colls`.
-Let's then pass this concatenated collection to a function named reorder.
+If we could convert the input collections to a single sequence, where the first item is a collection of all the first elements, the second item is a collection of all the second elements, etc, we could just map the result of applying the function to each collection in turn.

+To do this, we can first create a single collection by adding the first collection, `c1`, to the other collections, `colls`.
+We can then pass this concatenated collection to a function named reorder.

 We need `reorder` to take the first item from each collection and map it to a new collection, and add this to all the other reordered collections to come until one of the collections is empty.
 Since the two functions, `my-map` and `reorder`, are mutually recursive, we need to delare them.
 If we put this all together we get: